 - Overall, individuals at every level feel a sense of purpose in the work they do.
 However, individuals at lower levels are more concerned about pay than are those at higher levels;

 - Fewer individuals are willing to take it on faith that they are making a positive difference; they want tangible evidence of the difference they and their organizations are making;

 - Individuals may be more married to a cause than they are to an organization.
-The new workforce is willing to change organizations if they do not believe they are having an impact.
+The new workforce is willing to change organizations if they don’t believe they’re having an impact;

-- We need to expand how we think about talent development and utilization to include a sectorial perspective and find ways to support it at that level.
+- We need to expand how we think about talent development and utilization to include a sectorial perspective and find ways to support it at that level; and

 - With the increase in mobile technology use (such as smartphones) the lines between work time and personal time are often blurry.
 Individuals, particularly younger workers, increasingly have the desire to choose how they manage the boundaries between work and nonwork roles, relationships, and responsibilities.

 Download Research Report

 Download our full research report to understand the challenges of leading in nonprofit organizations and our recommendations for increasing engagement and motivation of nonprofit sector employees.